 Community-based Language Support

-The YouTrack user interface is localized for US English, French, German, Japanese, Russian, and Spanish.
+The YouTrack user interface is officially available in Chinese (Simplified), English, French, German, Japanese, Korean, Portuguese (Brazilian), Russian, and Spanish.
 While this is a good start, there are a lot of other languages out there.

 To give you the chance to work with YouTrack in your language of choice, we support community-based localization.
 This effort is supported on Crowdin, a cloud-based localization management platform.
 Here, we upload all of the files that contain source strings for translation so you can use the Crowdin translation editor to localize the interface text.